A Small Team with Big Hearts

-As a certified yoga practitioner and registered massage therapist, Taylor’s curiosity and understanding of these two knowledge frameworks inform and reinforce a holistic understanding of the mind-body connection.
-They graduated from the Canadian College of Massage and Hydrotherapy in 2021, and are a member in good standing with the Massage Therapist Association of Nova Scotia (MTANS) and Yoga Alliance.
+Taylor graduated from the Canadian College of Massage and Hydrotherapy in 2021 and is a member in good standing with the Massage Therapist Association of Nova Scotia (MTANS).

-Taylor takes a patient-centred, assessment-based, trauma-informed approach to treatment.
-It is their firm belief that individuals are fluid and constantly changing, and therefore so should treatment.
-While each treatment is finely tailored to the patient’s present needs, the intention behind each treatment is the same: to offer a safe, comfortable, and patient-specific experience that allows patients to get out of their heads and into their bodies.
+It is Taylor's firm belief that individuals are fluid and constantly changing, and therefore so should treatment.
+While each treatment is finely tailored to the patient's present needs, the intention behind each treatment is the same: to offer a safe, comfortable, and patient-specific experience that allows patients to get out of their heads and into their bodies.

 Prior to massage therapy, Taylor completed an undergraduate degree at Dalhousie University with a double major in International Development and Sustainability.
 Taylor also received additional post-secondary training in environmental science and natural resource management through the Haida Gwaii Higher Education Society.

 Taylor is an autodidact visual artist based out of Kjipuktuk (Halifax).
-Their daily sources of joy include long walks with Freya the Newfoundland dog, slow mornings of introspection, rooting around in the garden, and discovering new music with their partner.
+Their daily sources of joy include long walks with Freya the Newfoundland dog, slow mornings of introspection, and discovering new music with their partner.